barryvdh/barryvdh.github.io/_posts/2015-02-18-using-stackphp-middleware-in-laravel-5.md

 }
 ```

 But any Stack middleware needs a HttpKernel as first constructor argument (by convention), so what do we pass as kernel?
-The Laravel Application class still implements the HttpKernelInterface, but that just call the middleware stack so will crash your application.
+The Laravel Application class still implements the HttpKernelInterface, but that just calls the middleware stack so that will crash your application.
 So we also need to create a wrapper for the HttpKernelInterface.
 And that wrapper needs to be able to call the `$next` closure.

 ```php
 public function handle(Request $request, $type = HttpKernelInterface::MASTER_REQUEST, $catch = true)